Open-Sn/opensn/doc/install_macos_easy.md

 ## Step 4 - Set Up the Environment

 **Important:** XCode 15's linker breaks a number of things in the name of progress.
-It may be necssary to modify `configure_dependencies.py` to use PETSc 3.20.x.
+It may be necessary to modify `configure_dependencies.py` to use PETSc 3.20.x.
 It may also require that you add the line `link_libraries("-ld_classic")` to the OpenSn `CMakeLists.txt` file.